TRT Global - Five things to know about Sakarya, Türkiye’s biggest offshore gas field

 Dogan says consumption has generally increased over the years with the construction of new residential buildings and economic expansion.

 But last year’s gas intake was lower than the 60 BCM figure recorded in 2021.
-That’s because the share of hydro power in the energy mix was more in 2022 on the back of availability of more water.
+That’s because the share of hydropower in the energy mix was more in 2022 on the back of the availability of more water.

 What’s the economic impact?